longpaladin/holy-bible-personal/README.md

-click card to navigate to studying pages, with dummy fixed content fix invalid search input snackbar animation for clicking on verse to save as favourite
+click card to navigate to studying pages, with dummy fixed content fix invalid search input snackbar animation for clicking on verse to save as favourite spinner at login page add delete button to favourites

 Things to do:

-skeleton - when loading verses spinners

 fix duplicates in favourites
-add delete button to favourites

 refactor code